prsai/ibotg/README.md

 * username: optional public username (also known as alias) that can be set in a Telegram account, in the form @username, al mentions in messages to these aliases will be replaced by the ircnick in the form ~ircnick~.
-If you don't like this feature just left the username empty.
+If you don't like this feature just leave the username empty.
 * channels: comma separated list of channels on IRC corresponding to Telegram groups where the contact is, the name of the group on Telegram will be defined in the group/channel list file.